-- Evaluating the design and implementation effectiveness of key controls relating to the Banking Group's lending, credit review and monitoring processes. - Testing the General IT control environment and relevant IT application controls. - Testing key controls over arrears calculations, credit risk reviews, and model validations. - Evaluating the basis, and adequacy, of individual provisions for credit impairment for those loans identified as being individually impaired within the Bank.
-This included inspecting evidence of the specific collateral held, in the form of external valuation reports. - Assessment for any additional loans that ought to be included in management's individual provision through portfolio analytics (including monthly arrears analysis), inspection of Credit Risk Committee minutes and the related credit Watchlist for additions or removals from the individual provision testing.
-We also challenged loans previously identified as being individually impaired which at reporting date no longer had a provision and specifically considered development loans where undeveloped property was provided as collateral. - Testing key inputs used in the collective provision calculation including macroeconomic factors, arrears profile, historic loss rates and losses incurred (for probability and loss given default inputs) as well as comparing the consistency of the calculations with prior year models. - Assessment of the appropriateness of basis for and data used to determine overlays. - Assessment of the accuracy of PD and LGD assumptions. - Assessing the appropriateness of the disclosure of key assumptions and sensitivities of these changes on the year end credit provision.
+- Testing key controls over arrears calculations, credit risk reviews, and model validations. - Evaluating the basis, and adequacy, of individual provisions for credit impairment for those loans identified as being individually impaired within the Bank.
+This included inspecting evidence of the specific collateral held, externally obtained valuation reports that support the Bank's security. - Assessment for any additional loans that ought to be included in management's individual provision through portfolio analytics (including monthly arrears analysis), inspection of Credit Risk Committee minutes and the related credit Watchlist for additions or removals from the individual provision testing. - Testing key inputs used in the collective provision for credit impairment including macroeconomic factors, arrears profile information, historic loss rates and losses incurred (for probability and loss given default inputs) as well as comparing the consistency of the calculations with prior year models. - Assessment of the appropriateness of basis for and data used to determine overlays. - Assessment of the accuracy of PD and LGD assumptions. - Assessing the appropriateness of the disclosure of key assumptions and sensitivities of these changes on the year end credit provision.